 The quote that you receive from some boiler companies may not include this additional fee, so make sure you have a bit more in the bank than they are asking for to keep yourself covered.

 The actual process of converting a back boiler system to a combi boiler one is quite similar to any other boiler replacement, as it also includes the entire removal of your current boiler before the new one can be installed, just the cost may differ.

 This includes replacing the pipework and all of the other complicated bits that go with a boiler, you wont get any hidden costs with us.

 However, the fact that a back boiler is inconveniently located behind your fireplace makes this a very complicated task and one that most companies do not enjoy doing.

 This is why you can expect a much higher cost of boiler for this kind of boiler service, as there are more steps involved than replacing the system with a new boiler.

 Most boiler companies will charge such high prices for this kind of service as it makes the task slightly easier to bear when you know there will be a nice pay-check at the end of it.

 Typically a boiler installer could charge you between £500 - £2000 just for the labour of your new boiler installation thats if its a gas system, the boiler cost varies heavily for LPG or Oil.

-iHeat includes this in the price with the boiler.
+iHeat includes this in the price with the combi boilers.

 When purchasing a new boiler you should note the possible hidden charges or the cost of items you may not be aware of.

 We include all of the following as standard with every job, there are no hidden charges.
 Our new boiler costs are always fixed and unless you incorrectly complete the quote will never change.